OSHA’s Severe Violator Enforcement Program

 Please check your due process rights at the door

-In June of 2010, the Occupational Safety and Health Administration (OSHA) rolled out an enforcement initiative called the Severe Violator Enforcement Program (SVEP or the Program).
-The stated intent of the program is for OSHA to focus more of its enforcement resources and energy on employers whom the Agency believes are recalcitrant or indifferent to their obligations under the Occupational Safety and Health Act “OSH Act”.
+In June of 2010, the Occupational Safety and Health Administration (“OSHA”) rolled-out an enforcement initiative called the Severe Violator Enforcement Program (“SVEP” or the “Program”).
+The stated intent of the Program is for OSHA to focus more of its enforcement resources and energy on employers whom the Agency believes are recalcitrant or indifferent to their obligations under the Occupational Safety and Health Act (“OSH Act”).
 Generally speaking, OSHA qualifies employers as “severe violators” when the employers receive citations characterized as “Willful” or “Repeat” in certain specified circumstances, including violations of OSHA’s Grain Standard (29 C.F.R.
 1910.272).
-Around this time last year, 182 employers had been added to the SVEP.
+Around this time last year, 182 employers were added to the SVEP.
 This year, that number has more than doubled.

 Qualifying for the SVEP subjects employers to:

 - Enhanced, mandatory follow-up inspections at the same facility;

 - Nationwide inspections of related worksites that are part of the same corporate enterprise;

 - Enhanced abatement and settlement terms; and

 - Increased public shaming.

 Despite the SVEP’s substantial punitive elements, OSHA deposits employers into the Program before the underlying allegations become a Final Order; i.e., before the employers have had an opportunity to prove wrong the qualifying allegations before the OSH Review Commission.
 Before the employer has a chance to do that, OSHA can, under the SVEP Directive, begin follow-up inspections and inspections at related facilities, add the employer to a public and embarrassing list of severe violators, and condemn the employer in the public arena through harsh enforcement news releases at the time of the issuance of the citations.
 “Guilty before proven innocent” at its core.